lauri-hein/slate/source/includes/reference/_profiles.md

      }
 ]
 ```
-Replaces ultimate beneficial owners in the business profile.
+Overrides ultimate beneficial owners in the business profile.
 Returns the list of all ultimate beneficial owners associated with the business profile.

 ### Request (Business)